-Compared to the young healthy controls, a significantly lower causal coupling along the baroreflex direction from SAP to RR was detected in post-AMI patients during each of the two analyzed experimental conditions; the difference with Young was not statistically significant in the Old group when the local method was adopted to measure the causal coupling.
-This result is in agreement with previous findings achieved on the same dataset using a causal synchronization method which highlighted an overall lower synchronization index and an increase of the number of subjects showing uncoupled RR and SAP dynamics [7].
-Moreover, the post-AMI patients also showed significantly an impaired baroreflex gain compared to the young subjects, both at rest and during tilt.

-This result, that was observed also in Old during tilt, can be attributed to the higher sympathetic tone of these subjects and to an inability to respond to changes in cardiac output by further sympathetic activation [7], and can be related to the known reduction of heart rate variability typically occurring in elderly and AMI subjects [28,52,53].
+Compared to the young heathy controls, a significantly lower causal coupling along the baroreflex direction from SAP to RR was detected in post-AMI patients during each of the two analyzed experimental conditions; the difference with Young was not statistically significant in the Old group when the local method was adopted to measure the causal coupling.
+This result is in agreement with previous findings in the literature which highlighted an overall lower synchronization index and an increase of the number of subjects showing uncoupled RR and SAP dynamics [7].
+Moreover, the post-AMI patients showed also significantly an impaired baroreflex gain compared to the young subjects, both at rest and during tilt.
+This result, that was 535 observed also in Old during tilt, can be attributed to the higher sympathetic tone of these subjects and to an inability to respond to changes in cardiac output by further sympathetic activation [7], and can be related to the known reduction of heart rate variability typically occurring in elderly and AMI subjects [43-45].

-When the response to head-up tilt was analyzed, we observed in all groups a significant increase of the causal coupling along the baroreflex pathway moving from the supine to the upright position.
-This finding is typically related to the sympathetic activation produced by the postural stress induced by tilt [54,55] which has already

-- 605 been widely observed in the literature [45,46,48,56].
+When the response to head-up tilt was analyzed, we observed in all groups a significant increase of the causal coupling along the baroreflex pathway moving from 540 the supine to the upright position.
+This finding is typically related to the sympathetic activation produced by the postural stress induced by tilt [46,47] which has already been widely observed in the literature [38,39,41,48].
 Overall, it reflects the increased effectiveness of the baroreflex in response to an orthostatic maneuver.
-The fact that it was observed also in the post-AMI patients, together with the observation that none of the groups denoted significant variations of the local causal gain moving from rest to tilt, seems to suggest that the baroreflex response to postural stress is preserved, after - 610 myocardial infarction, in terms of increased effectiveness and unaltered sensitivity of the reflex assessed in the LF band.
-As discussed in Sect.
-4.2, this finding is only detectable using a local causal measure of BRS, and therefore it provides an original interpretation of the autonomic response to tilt in AMI patients that supports the usefulness of the gain measure proposed in this study.
-On the other hand, the statistically significant decrease of the global causal gain observed with tilt only in AMI patients points out a decreased BRS due to tilt, which agrees with previous findings indicating a reduced overall capability to cope with the postural challenge after AMI [7,28].
-We hypothesize that the symptoms of orthostatic intolerance manifested after AMI are associated with fluctuations of RR and SAP, which are not confined within the LF band of the spectrum, and are therefore relevant to physiological mechanisms not involved in the generation of the Mayer waves [57].
+The fact that it was observed also in the post-AMI patients, together with the observation that none of 545 the groups denoted significant variations of the local causal gain moving from rest to tilt, seems to suggest that the baroreflex response to postural stress is preserved, in terms of increased effectiveness and unaltered sensitivity, after myocardial infarction.
+On the other hand, the statistically significant decrease of the global causal gain

+550 observed with tilt only in AMI patients points out a decreased BRS due to tilt, which agrees with previous findings indicating a reduced capability to cope with the postural challenge after AMI [7,43].
+We hypothesize that the symptoms of orthostatic intolerance manifested after AMI are associated with fluctuations of RR and SAP which are not confined within the LF band of the spectrum.

-Along the feedforward direction, a significant decrease of the causal coupling after head-up tilt was detected in Young subjects but not consistently in Old or post-AMI patients.
-In healthy subjects, a statistically significant decrease with tilt of the coupling from RR to SAP was reported using causal methods in the time domain [58], where it was investigated in terms of the cascade of interactions from RR to diastolic blood pressure (DBP) and then to SBP.
-Physiologically, this causal coupling is associated with the cardiac run-off, the Windkessel effect and the Frank-Starling law, according to which modifications of the heart period affect the end diastolic volume and then the strength of the systolic contraction [58,59].
-The tilt-induced decrease of the effectiveness of the feedforward mechanism can be associated by the increased heart rate which limits the cardiac run-off and consequently the systolic contraction, but other mechanisms cannot be excluded as blood pressure variability is also due to variations in the sympathetic blood vessels control [43].
+Along the feedforward direction, a significant decrease of the causal coupling after 555 head-up tilt was detected in Young subjects but not consistently in Old or post-AMI patients.
+In healthy subjects, a statistically significant decrease with tilt of the coupling from RR to SAP was reported using causal methods in the time domain [49], where it was investigated in terms of the cascade of interactions from RR to diastolic blood pressure (DBP) and then to SBP.
+Physiologically, this causal coupling is heart rate which limits the cardiac run-off and consequently the systolic contraction, 565 but other mechanisms cannot be excluded as blood pressure variability is also due to variations in the sympathetic blood vessels control [36].
 The lack of a consistent reduction with tilt of the feedforward coupling in Old and AMI patients could thus be associated to an impairment of these physiological mechanisms related to age and disease.